vlfeat/matconvnet/doc/site/docs/install.md

     > vl_compilenn('enableImreadJpeg', true, 'imreadJpegFlags', ...
         {'-I/opt/local/include','-L/opt/local/lib','-ljpeg'});

-If LibJPEG is installed elsewhere, you would have to modify `/opt/local/include` and `/opt/local/lib` accordingly.
+If LibJPEG is installed elsewhere, you would have to replace the paths `/opt/local/include` and `/opt/local/lib` accordingly.

-If you compile the library using the Makefile, edit the latter to change the path to the LibJPEG library and header files appropriately.
-In particular, search for the line

-    matlab/mex/vl_imreadjpeg.mex$(MEXARCH): MEXFLAGS+=-I/opt/local/include -L/opt/local/lib -ljpeg

-and change `/opt/local/include` and `/opt/local/lib` as required.
+### Further examples

+To compile all the features in MatConvNet on a Mac and MATLAB 2014b, CUDA toolkit 6.5 and CuDNN Release Candidate 2, use:

+    > vl_compilenn('enableGpu', true, ...
+                   'enableCudnn', true, ...
+                   'cudaMethod', 'nvcc', ...
+                   'cudnnRoot', 'local/', ...
+                   'cudaRoot', '/Developer/NVIDIA/CUDA-6.5', ...
+                   'enableImreadJpeg', true,  ...
+                   'imreadJpegCompileFlags', {'-I/opt/local/include'}, ...
+                   'imreadJpegLinkFlags', {'-L/opt/local/lib','-ljpeg'}) ;